TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 40/Psalms 40.5.md

 ---

-Many, O Jehovah my God, are the wonderful works which thou hast done, And thy thoughts which are to us-ward; They cannot be set in order unto thee; If I would declare and speak of them, They are more than can be numbered.
+Many, Yahweh, my God, are the wonderful works which you have done, and your thoughts which are toward us.
+They can't be declared back to you.
+If I would declare and speak of them, they are more than can be numbered.